Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Friedrichs Minimax Formulation for Weak Solutions

 The coercivity condition on $T$ dictated by the positiveness condition on the coefficients $\bm{A}_k$ and $\bm{C}$ \cite{ern200601,ern200602,ern2008} is needed to show the well-posedness of PDEs of Friedrichs type.
 After some direct manipulation, the abstract coercivity condition \eqref{p3} is equivalent to the following full coercivity for Friedrichs PDEs:

 where $\mu_0$ is a positive constant and $\bm I_r$ is the $r\times r$ identity matrix.
 If a system does not satisfies the coercivity condition \eqref{coercive} we can introduce a feasible transformation so that the modified system satisfies this condition.
-In \cite{DPG2013}, the authors introduced the so-called partial coercivity condition to study the mathematical theory of the corresponding system.
-We refer to \cite{DPG2013} for more details.
+In \cite{Bui-Thanh2013}, the authors introduced the so-called partial coercivity condition to study the mathematical theory of the corresponding system.
+Readers are referred to \cite{Bui-Thanh2013} for more details.